 For spin fishing near shore, use a line in the 12-25 lb test range.
-Braided line is thinner, stronger, and can be cast further than monofilament, and it’s a favorite of many inshore spin fishers.
+You’re able to cast the line further than most fishing lines, as it’s thinner, stronger, and lighter than monofilament – a favorite of many inshore spin fishers.
 For a leader, use a strong fluorocarbon monofilament for the best results.
 The material refracts light underwater, making the line nearly invisible to the fish.

 For big-game fish, try trolling at speeds of five to eight knots, with approximately 10 meters of line out for every knot of speed.
 For example, if trolling at six knots, let out about 60 meters of line.
 With smaller fish species nearshore, troll at speeds of two to four knots, with the line length between 20 and 40 meters, respectively.

 Riggers are trolling accessories that allow you to have multiple lines in the water at once without crossing them.
 Riggers allow you to fish across an area horizontally or vertically.

 Outriggers are essentially just long poles that mount to the sides of a boat, and they allow you to spread your lines and bait across the water horizontally.
 You can set your line to different lengths, letting you cover the most area while trolling through a section of water.
 When the boat is turning, one side of the outriggers will lift the lures toward the surface, while the other side will let the lures sink further down.